rachit-bhatia/9MM-Desktop-Application/README.md

-# FIT3077_project
+# Nine Men's Morris Desktop Application
+A desktop application for the game Nine Men's Morris developed using Java.
+The application features both single-player and duo-player modes.

 - All the latest Java Code for the application is present in the "Sprint 4.src.game" folder
-- The UML and the Design Rationale docs are present in the "Sprint 4.Design Docs" Folder
 - Link to the Sprint 4 Demonstration Video - https://youtu.be/BvbwOaWkOL0

 ## Steps to run the application:
-- The Application can be run by launching the jar file (9MM_DevDynasty.jar) in the Sprint 4 folder
+- The Application can be run by launching the jar file [9MM_DevDynasty.jar](./Sprint%204/9MM_DevDynasty.jar) in the Sprint 4 folder
 - The jar file can be launched on both macOS and Windows (preferably Windows)
 - In order to be able to run the jar file, the device should have at least Java Version 17.0.2 installed.
 Newer versions will also work.
 - To install the correct JDK using IntelliJ Idea IDE, navigate to Project Structure in the File menu and choose SDK 17 under Project